Kummer Rigidity for Hyperk\"ahler Automorphisms: Stable and Unstable Manifolds

 If $[D\phi,I]=0$ can be shown, then it shows that Poincar\'e maps are holomorphic, showing the desired claim.

-This goal setup is encoded into the following \begin{proposition} Let $U,U'$ be unstable local manifolds, not intersecting with one another, and close enough to induce a Poincar\'e map $\phi\colon U\to U'$.
-Then $[D\phi,I]_x=0$, for all $x\in U$. \end{proposition}
+This goal setup is encoded into the following \begin{proposition} Let $U,U'$ be local unstable manifolds, not intersecting with one another, and close enough to induce a Poincar\'e map $\phi\colon U\to U'$.
+Then $[D\phi,I]_x=0$ for all $x\in U$. \end{proposition}